jean997/gfa_pipeline/README.md

 For the GFA pipeline, you will see a lot of files.
 For each analysis, the main GFA results are in a file ending in `.final.RDS`.
 You will also see files for GLS weights calculated by chromosome and the genetic correlation of the estimated factors.
 You will also see some text files.
 These are used by the pipeline to check convergence and can be ignored.

 For the MVMR and NESMR pipeline, you will see one output file per analysis.
 The file names should be fairly self explanatory.
 For example the file `test1_ivw_5e-08.ldpruned_r20.01_kb1000_pvalue.R_ldsc.RDS` is the analysis of the traits in the `test1` description file using IVW-regression with a p-value threshold of `5e-8`.
-The rest of teh filename describes the LD-pruning and nuisance parameter estimation options.
+The rest of the filename describes the LD-pruning and nuisance parameter estimation options.